fdeblasio/pokeemerald-expansion/notes.md

 ## Emerald
 - Rustboro:
 - Dewford:
+    - Reduce Super Rod slots to just 2?
+(Variety will come from all the routes with water)
+        - Reduce Surf to 3?
     - Get Exp.
 Share from Steven instead of from Mr. Stone after
         - Or leave it with Mr. Stone so that it's more out of the way to get, and therefore won't be used to break the game
             - It isn't on by default though, so could still be Steven